stackitcloud/terraform-provider-stackit/docs/data-sources/kms_key_ring.md

 ### Required

-- `display_name` (String) A user chosen description to distinguish multiple key rings.
 - `key_ring_id` (String) An auto generated unique id which identifies the key ring.
 - `project_id` (String) STACKIT project ID to which the key ring is associated.

-### Optional
+### Read-Only

 - `description` (String) A user chosen description to distinguish multiple key rings.
+- `display_name` (String) A user chosen description to distinguish multiple key rings.
+- `id` (String) Terraform's internal resource ID.
+It is structured as "`project_id`,`instance_id`".
 - `region` (String) The resource region.
 If not defined, the provider region is used.

-### Read-Only

-- `id` (String) Terraform's internal resource ID.
-It is structured as "`project_id`,`instance_id`".